 Next I met Olivia from Liv on a Shoestring, I met her in May and since then we’ve stayed in touch and met up quite a few times.
 Although we had been following each other on Instagram and Twitter we decided to meet after both joining a conversation on how we wanted to get a rainbow bagel from Brick Lane, this was the perfect activity for 2 Instagram addicts, we walked around East London talking non stop, Liv has been living in London for a few years and has done so many trips to Europe in that time.
 She’s just been given another 3 year visa so I’m sure we’ll have some trips together in the future!

-The conclusion of this rambling is… if you follow people on Social media who live in the same area as you or you’re travelling through some of your followers home Country or City then why not reach out to them by sending a message and seeing if they want to meet up for a coffee or brunch or ice cream or perhaps do a meet up with a few of you as you never know what friendships may blossom from it, we’re all following each other as we have a passion and interest in the same thing whether its travel or photography or food or fashion or just blogging in general.
+The conclusion is, if you follow people on Social media who live in the same area as you or you’re travelling through some of your followers home Country or City then why not reach out to them by sending a message and seeing if they want to meet up for a coffee or brunch or ice cream or perhaps do a meet up with a few of you as you never know what friendships may blossom from it, we’re all following each other as we have a passion and interest in the same thing whether its travel or photography or food or fashion or just blogging in general.

 The internet doesn’t just need to be for meeting guys or girls for dates, it can be used to make friends too!